dilsadkut/Techcareer.net-SQL-Bootcamp/README.md

 ### What I learned in the fourth week of training?

 View applications, What is Stored Procedure?
 Why do we use Stored Procedure?
 AD-HOC Query, Stored Procedure applications, Week 3 Homework Question Solutions, What are Functions, Basic Structure of Functions, Cursor structure-functions and usage, Some query techniques, Sorting functions, Trigger structure-use and sample applications

+## 12.12.2022 Lecture
+### What did I learn on the last day of training?

+Index Concept, Transactions